-The 2013 Comprehensive Greenhouse Gas Inventory for Colgate University calculated Colgate's greenhouse gas emissions for FY 2013 in relation to our FY 2009 baseline.
-Since 2009, the university has reduced its gross emissions by 20 percent (from 17,353 MTeCO2 in FY 2009 to 13,841 MTeCO2 in FY 2013) and reduced our emissions per student (FTE) by 25 percent (from 6.23 MTeCO2/FTE in FY 2009 to 4.73 MTeCO2/FTE in FY 2013).
+The 2014 Comprehensive Greenhouse Gas Inventory for Colgate University calculated Colgate's greenhouse gas emissions for FY 2014 in relation to our FY 2009 baseline.
+Since 2009, the university has reduced its gross emissions by 22 percent (from 17,353 MTeCO2 in FY 2009 to 13,512 MTeCO2 in FY 2014) and reduced our emissions per student (FTE) by 28 percent (from 6.23 MTeCO2/FTE in FY 2009 to 4.61 MTeCO2/FTE in FY 2014).
 This is all despite the fact that we have added an additional 150 students, 13 faculty members, and 9,543 square feet of building space.
-Not to mention a cooler winter in FY 2013 (compared to FY 2012) that resulted in a rise in the amount of stationary combustion of fossil fuels.
-The stationary combustion of fossil fuels (fuel oil #6, fuel oil #2, propane, and kerosene) and air travel continue to remain our largest source of emissions comprising almost two-thirds of our overall footprint.
+Not to mention a much colder winter in FY 2014 (compared to FY 2013) that resulted in a rise in the amount of stationary combustion of fossil fuels.
+The stationary combustion of fossil fuels (fuel oil #2, propane, and kerosene), air travel, and electricity are our largest source of emissions comprising almost 90 percent of our overall footprint.

 Carbon sequestered by Colgate's forested land (previously estimated to be 1,239 MTeCO2) was determined to sequester 1,578 MTeCO2 a year.
 FY 2013 was the first year that Renewable Energy Credits were purchased to offset the electricity that the campus consumes.
-The total carbon offsets for FY 2013 was 8,271 tons MTeCO2.
-This decreased our gross emissions from 13,841 MTeCO2 to our net value of 5,570 MTeCO2.
+However, Colgate chose to purchase the equivalent amount of offsets to our electricity consumption again in 2014.

 On September 15, 2011, Colgate's Sustainability and Climate Action Plan was approved by President Jeffrey Herbst and our senior administration.
-The Plan is a guiding document to climate neutrality in 2019 and includes 27 projects that will reduce our campus carbon footprint.
+The Plan is a guiding document to climate neutrality in 2019 and includes 27 projects that have reduced our campus carbon footprint.
 As we continue to implement the plan, we anticipate achieving a 35 percent reduction in emissions from our FY 2009 baseline sooner than our original estimate of FY 2015.